seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 });
 ```

-`GeoprocessingHandler` requires a `title` and `description`, to uniquely identify the geoprocessing function that will be published by your project.
+`GeoprocessingHandler` requires a `title` and `description`, which uniquely identifies the function that will be published by your project.
 It also accepts some additional parameters defining what resources the Lamda should have, and its behavior:

 - `timeout`: how many seconds the Lambda will run before it times out in error.
 - `memory`: memory allocated to the Lambda, can go up to 10,240 MB.
 Number of processors increase with memory size automatically.